Katja Kipping: Political career

 At the start of her studies at the Dresden University of Technology, Kipping was heavily involved with the so-called Protestbüro (bureau of protest).
 She was speaker for the protest groups Red Tree and Green League.
 In 1998, she became a member of the Party of Democratic Socialism (PDS).
 She was elected to the city council of Dresden, capital of Saxony, serving from 1999 to 2003.
 She was elected to the Landtag of Saxony for the PDS in the 1999 state election, and served until the 2004 election.
 During this time, she was the youngest member of parliament, elected at 21 years old.
 She became party spokesperson for traffic and energy policy.
 In July 2003, she became co-deputy leader of the PDS, focusing on the party's social agenda and contact with social movements.

 Kipping was a chief representative of the young progressive generation who sought to renew the party and place emphasis on environmentalism, social justice, and social movements.
 She was a principal proponent of a united left party, comprising the east-oriented PDS and the west-oriented Labour and Social Justice (WASG).
 The two parties formed a joint list for the 2005 federal election, and Kipping was elected to the Bundestag as a representative for Saxony.
 The PDS and WASG merged to form The Left in June 2007, and Kipping was elected deputy chairperson of the new party.
 She was re-elected to the Bundestag in 2009 and became chairwoman of the Committee for Labour and Social Affairs.

-In May 2009, she co-founded the Emancipatory Left, a libertarian socialist faction within The Left, alongside Caren Lay and Julia Bonk.
+In May 2009, she co-founded the Emancipatory Left, a faction within The Left which demands "socialism and freedom", alongside Caren Lay and Julia Bonk.
 The previous year, Kipping had become editor of the left-wing magazine Prague Spring, which became the faction's primary publication.

 In January 2012, Der Spiegel reported that Kipping was one of 27 members of The Left's parliamentary group who were under surveillance by the Federal Office for the Protection of the Constitution (Verfassungsschutz).